 Test it Well

-All these require that when you are shopping for a mattress, you spend considerable amount of time with each — and plan to at least spend an hour at the store.
-This means that going over to it and pushing on it, sitting down on it or putting your knee on it to assess it doesn’t count.
+All these require that when you are shopping for a mattress, you spend a considerable amount of time with each — and plan to at least spend an hour at the store.
+This means that going over to it and pushing on it, sitting down on it, or putting your knee on it to assess it does not count.
 “You have to lie down on the bed for 5-7 minutes,” says Breus.
 “When you’re standing up, gravity is a force against your pumping blood, but when you’re lying down, your body basically has to recalibrate, and it takes that amount of time to do so.”
 Find a position, get in it for five minutes, rotate to another position for five minutes and then rate the bed from 1-10.

 Your goal should be to recreate as much of your actual sleep experience as possible — if you are ordering online this will be easy.
 Most online retailers offer long, risk-free trials and free returns.
 But if you are going to visit a store, this includes testing the mattresses near the end of the day when you are tired, wearing loose-fitting clothes and bringing your own pillow.
-If you have a sleep partner, bring them too and don’t share your ratings with each other until the end.
+If you have a sleep partner, bring them too and do not share your ratings with each other until the end.